sumerc/sumerc.github.io/content/posts/making-python-fitter-and-faster.md

 > CPython 3.11 is an average of 25% faster than CPython 3.10 as measured with the pyperformance benchmark suite, when compiled with GCC on Ubuntu Linux.
 Depending on your workload, the overall speedup could be 10-60%.

-Simply upgrading to Python 3.11 or 3.12 can result in substantial performance gains, making these versions well worth considering for production deployments.
-This trend is set to continue with Python 3.13 and beyond.

 Python 3.13 introduces the initial groundwork for JIT compilation, but it’s still in its early stages.
-The primary goal for JIT in Python 3.13 is to provide a foundation for further development and to offer a preliminary version for experimentation and community feedback.

 However, with **Python 3.14**, JIT is expected to mature significantly, bringing tangible performance improvements.
-The core team aims to leverage JIT as a key optimization strategy.

-Before wrapping up, it’s worth noting that these performance improvements don’t just apply to pure Python code. **C extensions** like NumPy, Pandas, and other popular libraries could also benefit from the faster interpreter loop and reduced function call overhead.
-This means that upgrading to Python 3.11 or later may result in noticeable speedups in data processing and scientific computing tasks, even if the underlying C extension code remains unchanged.
+It’s also worth noting that these performance improvements don’t just apply to pure Python code. **C extensions** like NumPy, Pandas, and other popular libraries could also benefit from the faster interpreter loop and reduced function call overhead.

+In summary, upgrading to Python 3.11 or 3.12 can lead to significant performance improvements, making these versions highly recommended for production deployments.
+This trend is set to continue with Python 3.13 and beyond.
+For instance, in my current company, [Upsun](https://upsun.com/), we almost always recommend users to use the latest version of their [runtime](https://docs.upsun.com/languages/python.html).